biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	Galena A/G, Galena, KS
+* **Church**: Galena A/G, Galena, KS
-Coaches:	Travis Cruza, Brandie Crusa (assistant)
+* **Coaches**: Travis Cruza, Brandie Crusa (assistant)
+* **Team**:
-Team:	Jason Gisi
+    * Jason Gisi
-Sasha Hosfelt
+    * Sasha Hosfelt
-Christine McKibben
+    * Christine McKibben
 * **Round Robin**:
-Round 1: Lost to Calvary A/G, Toledo, OH 45 to 135
+  * Round 1: Lost to Calvary A/G, Toledo, OH 45 to 135
-Round 2: Won against Evangel A/G, Williamsville, NY 120 to 55
+  * Round 2: Won against Evangel A/G, Williamsville, NY 120 to 55
-Round 3: Lost to James River A/G, "Salt", Ozark, MO -10 to 220
+  * Round 3: Lost to James River A/G, "Salt", Ozark, MO -10 to 220
-Round 4: Lost to Aurora First A/G, Aurora, CO 15 to 135
+  * Round 4: Lost to Aurora First A/G, Aurora, CO 15 to 135
-Round 5: Lost to Crossway Church, Valencia, PA 35 to 210 Round 6: Won against Tacoma Life Center, Tacoma, WA 125 to 10 Round 7: Lost to Calvary Temple, Indianapolis, IN 120 to 140 Round 8: Lost to Central A/G, Superior, WI 5 to 150 Round 9: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 80 to 135 Round 10: Lost to The Church at Briargate #1, Colorado Springs, CO 0 to 120 Round 11: Lost to First A/G, San Angelo, TX 50 to 60 Round 12: Won against Christian Temple, Houston, TX 100 to 65 Round 13: Lost to Faith A/G, Orlando, FL -5 to 170 Round 14: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 45 to 300 Round 15: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 120 Round 16: Lost to First A/G #1, Lexington, KY 30 to 170 Round 17: Lost to Calvary A/G, Dunwoody, GA 0 to 110 Round 18: Won against Braeswood A/G, Houston, TX 145 to 55
+  * Round 5: Lost to Crossway Church, Valencia, PA 35 to 210
+  * Round 6: Won against Tacoma Life Center, Tacoma, WA 125 to 10
+  * Round 7: Lost to Calvary Temple, Indianapolis, IN 120 to 140
+  * Round 8: Lost to Central A/G, Superior, WI 5 to 150
+  * Round 9: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 80 to 135
+  * Round 10: Lost to The Church at Briargate #1, Colorado Springs, CO 0 to 120
+  * Round 11: Lost to First A/G, San Angelo, TX 50 to 60
+  * Round 12: Won against Christian Temple, Houston, TX 100 to 65
+  * Round 13: Lost to Faith A/G, Orlando, FL -5 to 170
+  * Round 14: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 45 to 300
+  * Round 15: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 120
+  * Round 16: Lost to First A/G #1, Lexington, KY 30 to 170
+  * Round 17: Lost to Calvary A/G, Dunwoody, GA 0 to 110
+  * Round 18: Won against Braeswood A/G, Houston, TX 145 to 55
-Round 19: Lost to Nixa A/G, Nixa, MO 90 to 135
+  * Round 19: Lost to Nixa A/G, Nixa, MO 90 to 135
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}